RolandKrummenacher/HOL-ACSwithLocalSTS/HOL.md

 	| **Output claim value** | **Enter Value** - Silver |
 	| **Description** | Map Silver Rule |

 	> **Note:** The first three rules you have added just pass though the name, group and email claims.
 Rule #3 and #4 map the group claim from SelfSTS1 the business IP to a role claim in ACS: Administrators and Users roles are map to Gold and Silver roles respectively.
-This is a great way of keeping your application code untainted from organization-specific considerations.
-Your application is just concerned about if the current user is silver or gold and enforces access rights accordingly.
-If the business aspects of the partnership changes, and from now on both Users and Administrator roles should now be awarded the Gold role, all you need to do is change rule 4: there is no need to touch the application code.
+This is a great way of keeping your cloud service code untainted from organization-specific considerations.
+Your cloud service is just concerned about if the current user is silver or gold and enforces access rights accordingly.
+If the business aspects of the partnership changes, and from now on both Users and Administrator roles should now be awarded the Gold role, all you need to do is change rule 4: there is no need to touch the cloud service code.

 1. In the **Edit Rule Group** page, verify the rules you have just created and click **Save** .